telliott99/CryptoQuickies/public-key_math.md

 Alternatively, Alice can encrypt a message with her private key and send it to Bob.
 Successful decryption with Alice’s public key proves that the message is from Alice.

-The process of encryption and decryption is computationally expensive, and only short messages should be exchanged by this method.
-Such a message would typically consist of yet another key which can be used to encode the main message.
+The process of encryption and decryption is computationally expensive, and standard key sizes are only good for small messages, which limits the size of messages to be exchanged by this method.

+Such a message would typically consist of yet another key, a symmetric one, which can be used to encode the main message.

 #### Key generation